 Fast Carbs: High Glycemic Index (GI)

 The glycemic index classifies carbohydrate-containing foods according to their potential to raise your blood sugar level.
-Consuming food with a high GI-level will raise the blood sugar levels fast and high.
+Consuming food with a high GI level will raise blood sugar levels fast and high.
 They contain high levels of fast carbs.

-Foods with a relatively high glycemic index ranking include potatoes, pasta, white bread, and snack foods or desserts that contain refined flours.
+Foods with a relatively high glycemic index ranking include potatoes, pasta, white bread, and snack foods or desserts that contain refined flour.

 Products that increase your blood sugar slowly and gradually, have a so-called low glycemic index.
-Products with a low GI are generally rich in fibers and contain healthy carbs will keep blood sugar levels (and therefore energy level) more in balance and keep you saturated sooner and for a longer period of time.
+Products with a low GI are generally rich in fibers and contain healthy carbs will keep your blood sugar level (and therefore energy level) more in balance and keep you satiated sooner and for a longer period of time.